Reader-Precision/.github/profile/README.md

 ### Ryan Rychlak - Data Solutions Engineer
 ![RychlakR](https://github.com/user-attachments/assets/a53cf26f-3181-4d7b-8238-33eb7de74b7c)

 A graduate of computer science and applied math from Stony Brook University.
-I have experience developing software and data integrations in a plethora of industries.
-I started my career as an intern here working in IT, and after some time away completing undergrad and other positions I'm happy to be back helping build this team!
+I have experience developing software and data integrations in multiple industries and team sizes.
+I started my career as an intern here working in IT, and after some time away completing undergrad and other positions/contracts I'm happy to be back helping build this team!

 ### Matt Dowell - Manufacturing & Controls Engineer
 ![DowellM](https://github.com/user-attachments/assets/6e51ad52-9f90-49a7-849c-8b025c668551)